codecrafters-io/build-your-own-redis/stage_descriptions/streams-09-um0.md

 $ redis-cli XREAD STREAMS stream_key 0-0
 ```

-Your server should respond with the RESP encoded representation of:
+Your server should respond with a RESP array containing the correct stream entries.

+From the example above, your response should look like the following, encoded as a RESP array:

 ```json
 [